catalpainternational/IRMIS/README.md

 We use https://github.com/mapbox/geobuf for compressing GeoJson for transfer down the wire.
 `./manage.py collate_geometries` will group Road models and merge their geometries into a GeoJson FeatureCollection, then encode it into a geobuf file.
 The files are saved in the media root for access by the client.

+## Protobuf

+We use google protobuf to compress road metadata for transfer down the wire. https://developers.google.com/protocol-buffers/docs/pythontutorial is the best resource I have found for learning about it.
+To make any message schema changes go here https://github.com/protocolbuffers/protobuf/releases/tag/v3.9.1 to find a suitable package for your OS and follow the instructions in the README. run `yarn protoc_py` to update the generated python code.